 Mr. Osterman has appeared on national television and lectured on intellectual property, electronic privacy and e-commerce throughout the United States and on U.S. intellectual property and contract law in Japan.
 He is active in the open source legal community.

-Mr. Osterman has received a number of awards for his expertise in the technology and outsourcing fields, including being consistently ranked by Chambers USA, Chambers Global and Legal 500 US.
+Mr. Osterman has received a number of awards for his expertise in the technology and outsourcing fields, including most recently being named a 2016 Technology “MVP” by Law360.
+In addition, he is consistently ranked by Chambers USA, Chambers Global and Legal 500 US.
 He is also recognized as an “IP Star” by Managing Intellectual Property’s IP Stars for Copyright, Counselling and Licensing, and by Best Lawyers in America for Information Technology Law and Technology Law in New York.
 Mr. Osterman is consistently ranked in IAM Patent 1000, where clients have noted him as having “a stellar ability to see the forest through the trees, is a clear and concise draftsman and a constructive negotiator,” and also as “the kind of sophisticated IP lawyer you need on a tough deal – he understands his clients’ industry and business, and fights hard while communicating clearly in negotiations to get to a resolution.”